YeshwanthKumarN/K8sPrepGuide/README.md

 3. This well curated lab helps to learn the relations between ingress, services, GKE NW & HTTP LoadBalancers.
 Keep more attention in understanding the capabilities which helps in designing & taking key decissions on chosing right components.
 4. Note: Refer back to Kubernetes document after finishing the lab, to cement the learning.

+Today's Motivatition:
+1. It’s You vs. You — a powerful truth.
+The real magic begins when you truly understand yourself.
+2. Instill discipline, integrity, and obedience in your character — this is a marathon, not a sprint.
+Don’t rush, and don’t give up.
+3. Seek a workplace that genuinely values your presence.
+Remember, Bodhidharma journeyed all the way from India to China for a purpose — and to this day, they honor him and uphold his teachings.